 To directly visualize cells in SAMs, use freshly prepared propidium iodide (PI) solution to stain cell walls.
 Dissolve PI powder in sterile, deionized water, make 1mL PI staining solution at the concentration of 1 mg/mL and store the PI solution in microcentrifuge tube covered with aluminum foil.

-Pipette 50 µL PI solution in a clean and empty petri dish and dip the whole dissected shoot apex into dye for 2 min.
+Pipette 50 µL PI solution in a clean and empty Petri dish and dip the whole dissected shoot apex into dye for 2 min.
 Rinse the stained shoot apex twice in sterile, deionized water.
 During the staining process, immerse the whole inflorescence SAM or vegetative SAM into the PI solution to achieve the uniform staining.

 Image collection